yammer/schedulizer/README.md

 ## Troubleshooting
-- If you have the env variable GEM_PATH set on Mac you can run in [this](https://github.com/Jasig/sass-maven-plugin/issues/47) sass issue.
+- If you have the env variable GEM_PATH set on Mac you can run into [this](https://github.com/Jasig/sass-maven-plugin/issues/47) sass issue.
 Just unset it to fix the problem.

 ## Contribution Guide